holgermkluck/G4minWE/README.md

 Here, `<number of cores>` is the number of CPU cores assigned to the compilation process.
 One may add the line starting with `export LD_LIBRARY_PATH` to one's shell configuration files (e.g. `.bashrc`, `.zshrc`, etc.), otherwise one has to repeat it in each new shell instance.

+## Known issues
+  - When run within [VirtualBox](https://www.virtualbox.org/) with enabled 3D acceleration, the OGL visualisation will not draw lines.
+As workaround one has to disable 3D acceleration.

 ## Contact and support

 If further information or support is needed, one may contact the maintainers of G4minWE by writing to [holger.kluck@oeaw.ac.at](mailto:holger.kluck@oeaw.ac.at).